orcfax/docs/editorialGuide.md

 ## Examples

-Examples presented in line should be done in parentheticals precede by "exemplia gratia", which will be abbreviated as “e.g.”.
+Examples presented in line should be done in parentheticals precede by "exemplia gratia", which will be abbreviated as "e.g.".
 Example being this (e.g. an example).

 similarly, "id est" which is utilized to present alternative phrasing for the purpose of clarity, will be abbreviated as "i.e" and will follow the same